 Both Highway 3 and Highway 93 are good places to bail if you need to do so.

 EXTENSION: Not enough for you to fill a week of your time?
 You could try pushing all the way up to Grinder Creek Campground (PCT 1,646.9) in Seiad Valley.
-This will push your daily average (assuming a week-long trip) to above 20 mi / 32 km per day, so it might be best to do this is you have a bit more time.
+This will push your daily average (assuming a week-long trip) to above 20 mi / 32 km per day, so it might be best to do this if you have a bit more time.
 NOTE: the 12.5 mi / 20.1 km after Sawyers Bar Road are dry, so make sure to carry water.
-You will need the maps for California Section Q (MAPS) for this section.

 I suggest doing this hike southbound on the PCT for three reasons.